ExpectationMax/Translational-Equivariant-Performers/README.md

 Files which were taken from this repository retain the authors original copyright notice.

+## Structure of the project, results and trained models
+Most of the code regarding the Performer model implementations can be found in the subfolder `relative_performer`.
+Jupyter notebooks with experiments and exploratory analysis can be found in the folder `notebooks`.
+The pipeline for training the CNNs can be found in the folder `CNN`.
+The raw results used for in our work can be found in the folder `results`.

+## Models
+The code implements the following models:

+ - `Performer`: Performer model with absolute positional encodings and without any further modifications
+ - `NoPosPerformer`: Performer model without any positional encodings.
+ [-](-.md) `RelativePerformer`: Adapted Performer model using constrained weight matrices for projection of positional embeddings (corresponding to *strategy 1 of the paper*)
+ - `ClippedRelativePerformer`: Adapted Performer model which directly learns relative positional embeddings (corresponding to *strategy 2 of the paper*)

 ## Installation
 Install [poetry](https://python-poetry.org/docs/#installation) in a python environment with python version larger than $3.7$.